kaladin1904/fake-news-detection/README.md

 Test Loss	|0.6445	|0.6348	|0.6185|

-### Kindly make the following change to run the codes -
+### Kindly make the following changes to run the codes -
-In code block 4, kindly add the paths to data according to where you save it on your system/drive.
+In code block 4 of both files, kindly add the paths to data according to where you save it on your system/drive.

+Kindly use the dataset on this link - https://drive.google.com/drive/folders/1NQ1r66wbZ9fuJtwplW-RlfJvz3L0SVyb <br>
+ISOT - News-dataset fol<br>der<br>
+LIAR - data folder<br>

 ### Packages required to run the code -
 1 numpy<br>